 TAI Europe includes non-governmental organizations and individuals from a number of European countries.
 TAI Europe’s major goal at present is to assess the progress and gaps in Europe on access rights through the creation of an Aarhus Convention Index.

-Membership TAI Europe is represented in the Core Team by the Friends of the Irish Environment.
-TAI Europe partners:
+Membership TAI Europe is represented in the Core Team by EMLA (Hungary).
+TAI Europe partners include:

 - Conduct evidence based assessments to evaluate the implementation of access rights in their own countries